Double Inlet Left Ventricle

 Outlook / Prognosis

-- How severe the defect is.
+- How severe your baby’s heart condition is.

-- Whether other heart defects are present.
+- Whether other heart problems are present.

 - Genetic syndromes.